back to the home page

 According to Thai law, foreign investors are generally not permitted to own land outright.
 However, foreign investors may acquire up to 49 percent of the private living space in a registered condominium project.
 The remaining 51 percent of the private living space of a condominium must be owned by Thai individuals or Thai companies, although foreign investors are permitted to acquire a registered lease over this 51 percent.
 In Thailand, the longest leasehold period for a residential unit is 30 years, although investors can acquire lease renewal options to take effect upon the expiry of the first 30 year term.

 The Horizon Residence will be a luxury condominium project and therefore will offer foreign investors the opportunity to purchase freehold title for those able to acquire the first 49 percent of the private living space in the project.

 For those foreign investors who are unable to acquire within the 49 percent foreign-freehold quota, the Horizon Residence offers a savvy alternate legal structure called the “secured leasehold structure”.

 Under the “secured leasehold structure”, a portion of the condominium units falling in the 51 percent Thai quota will be held by a Thai company (as noted, a Thai company may own 51 percent or more of a condominium project).
-The foreign investors will acquire a registered lease over their respective condominium units, in addition to lease renewal options.
+The foreign investors will acquire a registered 30 + 30 years lease over their respective condominium units, in addition to lease renewal option for another 30 years.